transloadit/android-sdk/README.md

 For fully working examples take a look at [examples/](https://github.com/transloadit/android-sdk/tree/main/examples).

-Notably, `examples/src/main/kotlin/com/transloadit/examples/work/WorkManagerSample.kt` demonstrates how to enqueue background uploads using WorkManager and the new `AndroidAssemblyWorkConfig`.
+Notably, `examples/src/main/kotlin/com/transloadit/examples/work/WorkManagerSample.kt` demonstrates how to enqueue background uploads using WorkManager and the new `AndroidAssemblyWorkConfig`, both with embedded secrets and with an external signature-provider endpoint.
 The accompanying unit test (`examples/src/test/kotlin/.../WorkManagerSampleTest.kt`) can be exercised locally via:

 ```bash
 ./scripts/test-in-docker.sh :examples:testDebugUnitTest --rerun-tasks